supportprolianceltd/crm_apis_microservices/OTP_LOGIN_SYSTEM_DOCUMENTATION.md

    - Verify code expiration (5 minutes)
    - Check for typos in code entry
    - Ensure single-use (codes are cleared after use)

+4. **Method Mismatch Error**
+   - Ensure OTP verification uses the same identifier (email/username) as login
+   - If logged in with email, verify with email; if with username, verify with username

 ### Debug Commands
 ```bash